spotify/ios-style/README.md

 // this is a very brief comment.
 ```

-* Document all methods and properties in the headers using Xcode’s documentation style.
-You can select a property
+* Document all methods and properties in the headers using Xcode’s documentation style (which is `///` at the time of writing).
-or method and use `Option`+`Cmd`+`/` to see this in action.
-Make sure to use the available markup tags like `@param`,
+You can select a property or method and use `Option`+`Cmd`+`/` to generate the documentation template for it.
+Make sure to use the available
-`@return`, etc. (these will be auto-generated for you by Xcode).
+markup tags like `@param`, `@return`, etc. (these will be auto-generated for you by Xcode).

 Pragma Marks
 ------------